Christoph Waltz: Early life and education

-Waltz was born on 4 October 1956 in Vienna, the son of Johannes Waltz, a German set designer, and Elisabeth Urbancic, an Austrian costume designer of Austrian and Slovenian descent.
-Waltz comes from a family of theatrical heritage: his maternal grandmother was Burgtheater and silent film actress Maria Mayen, and his step-grandfather, Emmerich Reimers, and his great-grandfather, Georg Reimers, were both stage actors who also appeared in silent films.
-Waltz's maternal grandfather, Rudolf von Urban, was a psychiatrist of Slovene descent (Note: Rudolf's father was Viktor Urbantschitsch, son of Alois Urbantschitsch (Alojz Urbančič), who was born in Preddvor, today Slovenia, then part of the Kingdom of Illyria, Austria.
-Through Alojz, Waltz is related to Josipina Urbančič, Alojz's first cousin, and one of the first Slovene female poets and composers.) and a student of Sigmund Freud.
-Waltz's father died when he was seven years old and his mother later married composer and conductor Alexander Steinbrecher.
-Steinbrecher was previously married to the mother of director Michael Haneke; as a result, Waltz and Haneke shared the same stepfather.
+Waltz was born on 4 October 1956 in Vienna, the son of Johannes Waltz, a German set designer, and Elisabeth Urbancic, an Austrian costume designer.
+He comes from a family of theatrical heritage: his maternal grandmother was Burgtheater and silent film actress Maria Mayen, and his step-grandfather, Emmerich Reimers, and his great-grandfather, Georg Reimers, were both stage actors who also appeared in silent films.
+Waltz's maternal grandfather, Rudolf von Urban, was a psychiatrist of Slovene descent (Note: Rudolf's father was Viktor Urbantschitsch, son of Alois Urbantschitsch (Alojz Urbančič), who was born in Preddvor, today part of Slovenia and then part of the Kingdom of Illyria, Austrian Empire.
+Through Alojz, Waltz is related to Josipina Urbančič, Alojz's first cousin, and one of the first Slovene female poets and composers.) and student of Sigmund Freud.
+Waltz's father died when he was seven years old, and his mother later married composer and conductor Alexander Steinbrecher.
+Steinbrecher was previously married to director Michael Haneke's mother; as a result, Waltz and Haneke shared the same stepfather.

-Waltz had a passion for opera as a youth, having seen his first opera (Turandot with Birgit Nilsson in the title role) at around the age of ten.
-As a teenager, Waltz would visit the opera twice a week.
-He was uninterested in theatre and wished to become an opera singer.
-After graduating from Vienna's Theresianum, Waltz went to study acting at the renowned Max Reinhardt Seminar.
-At the same time, he also studied singing and opera at the University of Music and Performing Arts Vienna, but eventually decided that his voice was not good enough for an opera career.
-In the late 1970s, Waltz spent some time in New York City where he trained with Lee Strasberg and Stella Adler.
+Waltz had a passion for opera as a youth, having seen his first opera (Turandot with Birgit Nilsson in the title role) at around the age of 10.
+He would visit the opera twice a week as a teenager.
+Uninterested in theatre, he wished to become an opera singer.
+After graduating from Theresianum, Waltz went to study acting at the University of Music and Performing Arts Vienna's Max Reinhardt Seminar.
+At the same time, he also studied singing and opera at the university, but eventually decided that his voice was not good enough for an opera career.
+In the late 1970s, Waltz spent some time in New York City, where he trained with Lee Strasberg and Stella Adler.
 He studied script interpretation under Adler and credits his analytical approach to her teaching.